-Agents should implement and communicate a clear policy which sets out rules designed to protect their staff when collecting vehicles.
+Businesses should implement and communicate a clear policy which sets out rules designed to protect their staff when collecting or delivering vehicles and parts.
 This should include:

 - Doorstep social distancing keeping at least two metres away from members of the public.
-Staff should be advised how this can be adhered to if the customer is required to sign to confirm the vehicle has been collected. - Any required use of protective clothing such as gloves. - Ensuring that there has been communication with the customer prior to the vehicle being collected advising of how the agent will conduct themselves in a way that presents no risk, and understanding whether or not the customer has self-isolated because they have coronavirus symptoms.
-For example: - The agent will call the customer to advise they have arrived rather than approach the door. - Both the customer and the agent will be required to hand wash / sanitise. - The agent will expect the customer to place the keys and all paperwork in the vehicle (preferably in an envelope) only when the agent has arrived. - The customer should not be asked to sign anything, but it might be possible for an agent to record (on body worn cameras or a telephone) the consent of the customer to take the vehicle or to acknowledge any damage.
+Staff should be advised how this can be adhered to if the customer is required to sign to confirm the vehicle or parts have been collected or delivered. - Any required use of protective clothing, such as gloves. - Ensuring that there has been communication with the customer prior to the vehicle or parts being collected or delivered advising of how the agent will conduct themselves in a way that presents no risk, and understanding whether or not the customer has self-isolated because they have coronavirus symptoms.
+For example: - The agent will call the customer to advise they have arrived rather than approach the door. - Both the customer and the agent will be required to hand wash / sanitise. - The agent will expect the customer to place the keys and all paperwork in the vehicle (preferably in an envelope) only when the agent has arrived. - The customer should not be asked to sign anything, but it might be possible for an agent to record (on body worn cameras or a telephone)

+the consent of the customer to take the vehicle or to acknowledge any damage.